Solve/Next

 The Program

-Five days in Paris.
-Half the time in sessions, half the time in the field—backstage, in ateliers, in galleries, working on a real industry challenge with the people living it.
+Four and a half days in Paris.
+Half the time in sessions, half in the field—backstage, in ateliers, in galleries—working a real industry challenge with the people living it.
 The arts crisis is the case.
-The practice you develop is what goes home.
-By Friday you’ll have tools you can use the following week—for making better decisions, generating stronger ideas, finding the right problem before your team commits to solving the wrong one, and building the kind of buy-in that actually moves things forward.
+The practice is what goes home.
+By Friday you have tools you can use the following week: framing the right problem before the team commits to the wrong one, separating what you know from what you believe, testing the belief that would change the decision, and aligning the people who have to carry the move.

-There is a specific reason the arts crisis makes such a powerful laboratory.
+There is a specific reason the arts make such a powerful laboratory.
 Get Out—the Think Wrong practice of leaving the environments where your own industry’s logic feels like the only logic—works most powerfully in a domain where you carry no career stake, no competitive anxiety, and no inherited way of seeing the problem.
 You have none of those here.
-Paris’s arts institutions are easy to read from the outside: you can see immediately what assumptions are holding the crisis in place, because you did not arrive with those assumptions.
+Paris’s arts institutions are easy to read from the outside: you can see immediately which assumptions are holding the crisis in place, because you did not arrive carrying them.
 That clarity is the mechanism.
-The same failures—institutions solving the wrong problem with increasing confidence, audiences drifting while leadership debates the wrong question, funding models treated as permanent that are visibly eroding—appear in identical form in every industry under pressure.
+The same failures—institutions solving the wrong problem with rising confidence, audiences drifting while leadership debates the wrong question, funding models treated as permanent while they visibly erode—appear in identical form in every industry under pressure.
 You are here to learn the pattern in a place where you can finally see it clearly.
 The stage is not the point.
 Getting out is.

 4.5

-Days immersed in the methodology and the world of Parisian arts
+Days immersed in the methodology and the work of Parisian arts institutions

 50%

-Time in the field—backstage, in ateliers, in galleries, on location across Paris
+Of each day in the field—backstage, ateliers, galleries, on location across Paris

 20

-Maximum participants—limited for learning quality and institutional access
+Maximum participants—capped for learning quality and institutional access

-This is not a seminar about innovation in the arts.
-It is an immersion in the real conditions of the crisis—with the people living it—using Think Wrong to find non-obvious paths forward.
+This is not a seminar about the arts.
+It is an immersion in the real conditions of the crisis—with the people living it—using Think Wrong to find the moves the category cannot yet see.

 What goes home with you.

-The industry is the laboratory.
-The competencies are what leave with you—directly transferable to the AI deployments, growth bets, market entries and transformation initiatives you are navigating when you return.
-By Friday you will have practised all four against real stakeholders in a live industry.
-Most participants run their first internal Think Wrong Blitz within thirty days of returning.
+The laboratory is the arts at a visible Deflection Point.
+The capabilities are what leave with you—directly transferable to the AI deployments, growth bets, market entries, and transformation initiatives you are navigating when you return.
+By Friday you will have practiced all four against real stakeholders.
+Most participants run their first internal session within thirty days of returning.

 01

-Bias interrupted: Normalcy bias.
-Practices: Be Bold, Get Out.
+Reframe the challenge past the obvious answer with the Deflection Point, then name which of the six forms of capital each move builds.
 Most consequential decisions fail not because the team executed poorly, but because they were solving the wrong version of the problem.
-The Deflection Point practice produces a structured from–to shift: the current frame of the challenge and a better-founded alternative.
-Applied to the industry on Day 1.
-Applied to your own live challenge on Friday.
-The question before any capital commits is not “what should we build?”
-It is “are we solving the actual problem?”
+The question before any capital commits is not “what should we build?”—it is “are we solving the actual problem?”

 02